Freedom Homeschooling

 Alison (8th – adults)

 Alison offers over 150 computer-related courses.
 There are courses covering web design, programming languages, app development, software, hardware, IT management, data science, and much more.
-While the courses are all free to take, there is also a premium subscription service available that offers additional features.
+While the courses are all free to take, a premium subscription service is also available, offering additional features.

 Applied Digital Skills (6th – adults)